 - Electronic means such as Webex/Zoom are acceptable in conducting the oral defense.

-- Upon successful oral defense, this form must be submitted to Dr. Sullivan: Successful Completion of Comprehensive Exam Form
+- Upon successful oral defense, this form must be submitted to Dr. Sullivan: Comprehensive Exam Report / Link to GSS

 - If there is a significant discrepancy or problem with a student’s written submission, the chair of the dissertation committee should bring the problem to the attention of the EdD program directors and/or committee and scheduling the oral defense should be delayed until a revision plan is in place.